Rensing-Lab/TAPscan-v4-website/README.md

    - navigate to `http://0.0.0.0/register`
    - create an admin account

-2. Upload data
+2. Upload data via the Admin panel.

-## Configure Web server
+### Configure Web server

 To serve the TAPscan website you need a bit of configuration of a webserver such as Apache or NGINX.